 Apple, one of the most well-known computer companies in the world, used flat adverbs in their campaign.
 A campaign slogan that many may remember if you were alive from 1997-2002.

 Everyone knows and probably has a Facebook.
-A very famous motto that Facebook used among their teams until 2014.
+A famous motto that Facebook used among their teams until 2014 contains a flat adverb:

 A cat favorite around the world, Meow Mix’s most famous slogan is used to help everyone remember what to buy their cats.